astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/07-chapter.md

 The wave of support was overwhelming.

-**The decision has been made**, Sarah beamed at her team. **Humanity is behind us**.
+**The decision is made,** Sarah said to her team. **Humanity is with us.**

-"Dr. Chen," the UN Secretary-General spoke up again, "what do you need from us?"
+"Dr. Chen," said the UN Secretary-General, "what do you need?"

 "Preparation.
-If this works, we'll have millions of liberated aliens who need medical help, food and temporary shelter. and temporary shelter.
-Open all military bases, all airports, all large buildings.
-Get Earth ready, refugees from all over the galaxy."
+If this works, we’ll have millions of freed aliens needing medical help, food, and shelter.
+Open all military bases, airports, and large facilities.
+Earth must be ready—to become a refuge for the galaxy."

-**Crazy**, Daryl lit up. **A week ago I was a cop chasing traffic offenders.
-Now I'm organizing galactic refugee aid.
+**Insane,** Daryl said, glowing. **Last week, I was writing traffic tickets.
+Now I’m planning galactic refugee relief.**

-**This is evolution**, Zephyr replied philosophically. **Not just physically, but morally.
-You humans are evolving from a planetary to a cosmic species**.
+**That is evolution,** said Zephyr, contemplative. **Not just physical, but moral.
+You humans are evolving—from a planetary to a cosmic species.**

-Sarah looked over at the other freed ships. **Can you contact others?
-Other assimilated ships in in the fleet?**
+Sarah turned to the freed ships. **Can you contact others?
+Other assimilated vessels in the fleet?**

-**We're trying**, replied another speaker - Lyralei, once a sea creature from a water world. **But the Vak'tar have learned.
-They block our communication.
-They know we are free.
+**We’re trying,** replied another voice—Lyralei, once a sea creature from a water world. **But the Vak’tar have adapted.
+They’re blocking us.
+They know we’re free.**

-**Then they will be prepared**, Father Martinez stated.
+**Then they’ll be ready,** Father Martinez said.

-**Good**, Sarah said with a smile in her voice. **Then we can show them what humans are capable of when they're prepared. prepared**.
+**Good,** Sarah replied with a smile in her voice. **Then we’ll show them what prepared humans can do.**

-She turned to Earth: "People of Earth, in eleven hours the battle for the soul of the galaxy will begin.
-Not only for our survival, but for the liberation of millions of enslaved souls.
-We are no longer just humans.
-We are are bearers of hope."
+She turned back to Earth.

+"People of Earth, in eleven hours, the battle for the soul of the galaxy begins.
+Not just for our survival—but for the liberation of millions of enslaved minds.
+We are no longer merely human.
+We are bearers of hope."

-Break.
+Pause.

-"Get yourselves ready.
-We're bringing guests home."
+"Get ready.
+We’re bringing guests home."

 ---

 ## Los Angeles, Griffith Observatory

-## 2:45 pm local time
+## 2:45 p.m.
+Local Time

-An hour later, the eight ships landed again in the observatory parking lot.
-But this time they were not alone.
+An hour later, the eight ships touched down again in the observatory parking lot.
+But this time, they weren’t alone.

-Hundreds of people had gathered.
-Not just curious people, but volunteers.
-Doctors, nurses, engineers, teachers, cooks - people who were ready to help.
+Hundreds had gathered.
+Not just onlookers, but volunteers—doctors, nurses, engineers, teachers, cooks.
+People ready to help.

-As Sarah stepped off her boat, she saw something that made her heart sing: Mrs. Patterson, her old neighbor, stood in the crowd.
-Alive, unharmed, and holding a sign: "Welcome home, Dr. Chen."
+As Sarah disembarked, she saw something that made her heart lift: Mrs. Patterson, her old neighbor, stood in the crowd.
+Alive, well, and holding a sign: “Welcome Home, Dr. Chen.”

 "Mrs. Patterson!"
-Sarah ran to her and hugged her.
+Sarah ran to her and embraced her.

-"I knew you were special, dear," the older woman said with tears in her eyes.
+"I always knew you were special, dear," the older woman said with tears.
 "But this... this is wonderful."

-Zephyr and the other freed beings materialized next to their ships.
-They looked like beings of light, but with differences - Zephyr had a slender, elegant form, Lyralei flowing, undulating movements.
+Zephyr and the other freed beings materialized beside their ships.
+They looked like beings of light—but each unique.
+Zephyr: sleek and elegant.
+Lyralei: flowing and wave-like.

-The people in the crowd stared, but not with fear.
-With awe.
-With welcome.
+The crowd stared—not in fear, but in awe.
+In welcome.

-A little girl - maybe six years old - ran up to Zephyr and handed him a bouquet of flowers.
+A small girl—maybe six—ran up to Zephyr and handed him a bouquet.

 "Thank you for helping us," she said.

-Zephyr knelt down and took the flowers.
-"No, little earth dweller.
-Thank you for showing us what freedom means."
+Zephyr knelt.
+"No, little Earth child.
+Thank you—for showing us what freedom means."

-Sarah looked around her - at her transformed companions, at the freed aliens, at the humans who had come to help. had come to help.
-At her home, which was preparing to become a refuge for an entire galaxy.
+Sarah looked around—at her transformed allies, the freed beings, the humans ready to help.
+At her world, preparing to become a sanctuary for the stars.

-**Eleven hours**, Aida glowed softly.
+**Eleven hours,** Aida said softly.

-**Eleven hours**, Sarah confirmed. **Then we change the universe**.
+**Eleven hours,** Sarah repeated. **Then we change the universe.**

-She looked up at the stars, where the largest fleet in the history of the galaxy was racing towards her.
+She looked toward the stars, where the largest fleet in galactic history raced toward them.

-**Come on**, she thought. **We're ready**.
+**Come then,** she thought. **We’re ready.**

-For the first time in human history, Earth was not alone in the universe.
+For the first time in human history, Earth was not alone.

-And she would never be alone again.
+And never would be again.

 ---

-## 11 hours, 14 minutes until the arrival of the Vak'tar main fleet
+## 11 Hours, 14 Minutes Until the Arrival of the Vak’tar Main Fleet